vinitshahdeo/digital-signature-generator/README.md

 ## ⚖️ Legal Notice

+> [!IMPORTANT]
-**Important**: Signatures created with this tool are for **personalization and creative purposes only**.
+> Signatures created with this tool are for **personalization and creative purposes only**.
 They are **NOT legally binding** and should not be used as a substitute for handwritten signatures on legal documents, contracts, or official forms.

-For legally binding electronic signatures, use certified e-signature services that comply with regulations like eIDAS, ESIGN, or UETA.
+> For legally binding electronic signatures, use certified e-signature services that comply with regulations like eIDAS, ESIGN, or UETA.

 ## 🤝 Contributing